How to Teach Ultimate Frisbee in Middle School PE (Complete Beginner Guide)

 2. Add Defensive Strategies

 Teach students to mark their assigned player and move with them as they cut across the field.
-The defender should stay between their player and the thrower with hands up to block passing lanes.
+The defender should stay between their player and the thrower with their hands up to block passing lanes.
 Good defense requires footwork and anticipation rather than speed alone.

-Award points or recognition to teams that demonstrate strong defensive effort even if they do not win.
+Award points or recognition to teams that demonstrate strong defensive effort, even if they do not win.
 This reinforces that defense matters as much as offense.

 3. Progress to Four versus Four